 By double-clicking on the name of a container, a dialog will open that allows you to modify the container name.

 Click in this column to select the desired value from a list.
-Further information about this setting can be found here
+Click here

-If a container's content is provided with a specific width which
+If a container's content is provided with a specific width that

 is wider than the container itself, then this content will exceed

 the container's border.
 This overflowing content will be